 - Design human-centric workplaces

 Bring your office to life by creating a space where employees look forward to showing up each day.
 Take a look around . . .
 Do your employees have access to natural lighting, clean water and appealing stairways?
 Are there inviting elements such as plants and artwork?
-If you want to get serious about providing a human-centered workplace, check out the framework put forth by the and consider seeking well-building certification.
+If you want to get serious about providing a human-centered workplace, check out the framework put forth by the Well Building Institute and consider seeking well-building certification.

 - Provide Flexibility to Support Work/Life Integration